KiloSierraCharlie/ical-proxy/README.md

 When prompted during the Lambda setup, provide this zip file and set the handler to `lambda.handle`.

 That's it!
 Your calendar should now be available at `https://aws-api-gateway-host/default/gateway_name?calendar=my_calendar_name&key=my_api_key`

+## Persistence

+- File: `persist.json` at the project root (ignored by git by default).
+- Content: Stores raw `VEVENT` blocks (unmodified) keyed by UID per calendar.
+- Update: Each request fetches the live ICS, upserts current events (raw) into the store, and evaluates disappeared events.
+- Disappeared events:
+  - With `persist_missing_days`: keep if the event ended more than N days ago; otherwise remove.
+  - Without the setting: keep only if an older event still exists in the current feed; otherwise remove.
+- Serving: The calendar serves the union of live events and persisted-only events, then applies your configured filters/transformations.
+The persisted data itself remains raw and untransformed.
+- Reset: Delete `persist.json` to clear the history for all calendars.